ibm-cloud-docs/get-support/using-support-center.md

 The following are the methods that you can find in the Contact support section if you need help:

-* By chat from the [Support Center](/unifiedsupport/supportcenter){: external} for Advanced or Premium support plans.
+* By chat from the [Support Center](/unifiedsupport/supportcenter){: external}.
-* Advanced or Premium plans can contact support by phone and can find the number in the [Support Center](/unifiedsupport/supportcenter){: external}.
+* Pay-as-you-go or subscription accounts can contact support by phone and can find the number in the [Support Center](/unifiedsupport/supportcenter){: external}.
-* If you have technical questions, there's a link to the [IBM Cloud Community](https://community.ibm.com/community/user/publiccloud/home){: external} and [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.
+* If you have technical questions, there's a link to [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external}.
 * You can also use the [Create a case](/unifiedsupport/cases/add){: external} page to submit a case.

 Users in the account need assigned access to create, update, search, or view cases.
 For more information, see [Assigning user access for working with support center](/docs/get-support?topic=get-support-access&interface=ui).